While you’re in the neighborhood, you can’t miss these other community destinations! The following locations do not require Home Tour tickets.

 Unprecedented in size and scope, the Riverside Arts Market provides a dependable storefront for artists/artisans, food artists, food vendors and farmer/growers to sell their products, and provides a marvelous family entertainment destination each weekend on the St. Johns River.
 The Riverside Arts Market is one of the finest local examples of a public/private partnership, with funding for its extensive infrastructure obtained from FDOT, the City of Jacksonville, JEA, JTA and Fidelity National.
 RAM is a program of Riverside Avondale Preservation.

 *Public restrooms and water available.
-Saturday and Sunday of the tour.
+Saturday of the tour only.

 2875 Park Street